awsdocs/aws-config-developer-guide/doc_source/elbv2-acm-certificate-required.md

 # elbv2\-acm\-certificate\-required<a name="elbv2-acm-certificate-required"></a>

-Checks if Application Load Balancers and Network Load Balancers are configured to use certificates from Amazon Certificate Manager \(ACM\)\.
+Checks if Application Load Balancers and Network Load Balancers are configured to use certificates from AWS Certificate Manager \(ACM\)\.
 This rule is NON\_COMPLIANT if at least 1 load balancer is configured without a certificate from ACM\.

 **Identifier:** ELBV2\_ACM\_CERTIFICATE\_REQUIRED